DevOps-and-Cloud-based-Software/assignment-3/README.md

 d) Step 4: Additional configuration

-- Database options: choose a Database name
+- Database options: choose an “Initial database name” and write it down
 - Backup: No preference (change to 0/1 days - to reduce the charges for logs)
 - Log exports tab: select General log
 - Maintenance tab: select “Enable auto minor version upgrade” and “No preference”